ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/330517 Copper Utility Pipe and Tubing.md

    1. Pipe shall be installed without springing, forcing, or stressing the pipe or any adjacent connecting valves or equipment.
 Pipe hangers and supports, and pipe penetrations through walls, slabs, and floors shall be as detailed on the drawings.
 1. 3.02 STORAGE AND HANDLING
    1. Exercise care in handling, loading, unloading and storage of pipe and fittings to avoid distortion, scratches, gouges, cracks, dents and scuffing.
 Store all pipe and fittings protected from the elements until ready for installation.
-1. 3.03 INSTALLING FLANGE BOLTS AND NUTS*   1.
-Bolt Thread Lubrication:
+1. 3.03 INSTALLING FLANGE BOLTS AND NUTS
+	1. Bolt Thread Lubrication:
       1. Bolt threads shall be lubricated with an anti-seize compound prior to installation.
 Anti-seize compound shall be as manufactured by Tri-Flow, Permatex, Crouse-Hinds or approved equal.
 2. Flange Alignment:
       1. Flanged pipe shall be set with the flange bolt holes straddling the pipe horizontal and vertical centerlines.
 This is referred to as the "two holing" procedure.